jabarihunt/JSON-Web-Token/README.md

 > ***NOTE:*** Secrets should be stored in a secure location (configuration include, .env, etc.) and NOT within your script.
 Additionally, the generated secrets are not URL safe, though, it should NEVER be passed around via server requests aanyway!

-In our example, we will generate a secret and pass along the optional `$algorithm` paramater using the variable of the same name we created above...
+In our example, we will generate a secret and pass along the optional `$algorithm` parameter using the variable of the same name we created above...

 ```php
 $secret = JWT::generateSecret($algorithm);